argos-ci/image-difference/README.md

     - `options.actualFilename` (*String*): Path to actual image file. **must** exist.
     - `options.expectedFilename` (*String*): Path to expected image file. **must** exist.
     - `options.diffFilename` (*String*): Optional path to output differential image.
-    - `options.shadow` (*Boolean*): Optional flag to indicate if we should draw a shadow of the unchanged parts of the images
-        - For example, if an image is `+` and we diff with `-`, then the image will have `|` be red but also contain a faded `-`
-        - By default, this options is `false` meaning a shadow will not be drawn

 #### Returns